munna9/devops-codes/basic-essentials/README.md

 1. Installs each of those hash key value pair(s) with specific binary version if `node['gitclient]['pin_version']` is true, otherwise installs latest available version of package at the time converge.

+### basic-essentials::install_pip

+Install pip installation package, this recipe helps to have pip packages to be further installed.

+1. Downloads get-pip.py from `['pip']['repo']['uri']`.
+1. Installs pip from default python interpretor identified
+1. Create symlink to pip binary if not exists

+### basic-essentials::uninstall_pip

+Install pip installation package, this recipe helps to have pip packages to be further installed.

+1. unlink /usr/local/bin/pip
+1. removes /usr/sbin/get-pip binary

 ### basic-essentials::gitclient_uninstall

 Remove git client binaries by referring distribution specific hash `node['gitclient']['binary']['packages']`